meetings/gearsloth/README.md

 ```
 var task = {
-   func_name: name of the function (Gearman task) to be executed,
+           func_name: name of the gearman function to be executed,
+    func_name_base64: binary name of the target gearman function in base64 encoding (optional, overrides func_name),
                   at: time of execution (optional),
                after: seconds after which this task is to be executed (optional),
           controller: name of the controller function that is to handle execution of the task (optional),
-     payload: the payload that is to be passed to the function (task) (optional),
+             payload: payload that is passed to the target function (optional),
+      payload_base64: binary payload in base64 encoding that is passed to the target fucntion (optional, overrides payload),
 runner_retry_timeout: the number of seconds after which one of the registered runners for this tasks func_name
                       (the database adapter picks one for each retry) will pick up the task again
                       in case the first runner was unable to pass the
                       task on for execution (to a worker).
 After a runner picks up the task this field
                       is updated instantly in the database.
 This field is optional,
   runner_retry_count: the number of times a runner is to retry handling the task if
                       the previous runner was unable to pass the task on for execution (to a worker),
                       each time the database adapter passes this task to a runner, this field
                       is decreased by one (the database is then updated instantly).
 This field is optional.
+         retry_count: number of times the task is retried in default controller (optional, only used in default controller)
 }
 ```